poanetwork/threshold_crypto/examples/README.md

 # Examples

+- [`Public-Key Cryptography`](basic_pkc.rs) - Demonstrates how to generate a
+random secret-key and corresponding public-key, sign some bytes using a secret-key, validate the signature for some bytes using a public-key, encrypt some bytes using a public-key, and how to decrypt a ciphertext using a secret-key.

 - [`Threshold Encryption`](threshold_enc.rs) - Demonstrates how to encrypt a
 message to a group of actors with a master public-key, where the number of actors collaborating in the decryption process must exceed a given threshold